 Dynamic content is now the whole world of personalized customer engagement in marketing.
 Substitution of the most suitable block, module, banner in messages individually for each subscriber can maximize the engagement.
 These technologies can dynamically restructure individual pages of the website depending on the visitor parameters (where they came from, what interests, whether they were before, what they have already viewed, etc.).
 Thus, for each identified visitor, the website looks as personalized as possible.

-For example: With this technology, a doctor can prescribe a medication being armed with an additional information about the dosage and use in certain groups of patients, benefits or guidelines.
+For example: With this technology, a doctor can prescribe a medication being armed with additional information about the dosage and use in certain groups of patients, benefits, or guidelines.

 Omnichannel is opening new vistas.
 It means that no less exciting innovations are waiting for us just around the corner.